Voltra/spinner-lord/README.md

 ```
 - add the "active" class dynamically upon start
 - replace the "active" class by the "inactive" class once everything is fully loaded
+- Once the transition finished, you can remove #spinner-lord from the DOM
 ```

+If you use jQuery or a jQuery-like library, the `js/removeSpinnerLord.js` file provides a function to remove it from the DOM.